 As time marched on, Bern and Gert gradually bought adjoining shops and grew Bern’s from one to eight dining rooms and from 40 to 350 guest seats.
 Finally, the world famous Harry Waugh Dessert Room was built in 1985 using redwood wine casks to create 48 private rooms where guests to this day enjoy nearly 50 desserts, wines, ports, sherries, and madeiras.

-Sadly, Bern passed away in 2002 and Gert is now retired from the restaurant.
+Sadly, Bern passed away in 2002 and Gert passed in April of 2020.
 Their son, David, carries on the tradition of running Bern’s Steak House today.
 David also oversees the operations of Bern’s Fine Wines and Spirits retail store, Haven restaurant, named as an ode to the Laxer’s first acquisition on Howard Avenue – The Beer Haven, and B&G Little Midway ice cream and pastry parlor inspired by Bern and Gert’s original luncheonette on Cass Street.
 Over the last decade, we have seen the expansion carry on even further to a partnership with the Epicurean Hotel directly across the street.
 This Marriott Autograph Collection property draws inspiration from our rich story to entice food and wine connoisseurs from around the globe to stay in our neighborhood and “enjoy all the flavors that it has to offer.”
 We invite you to join us as our story grows.